TritonDataCenter/manta/docs/user-guide/sdks.md

 # SDKs and CLI Tools

-The Joyent Manta Storage Service uses a REST API to read, write, and delete objects and to create jobs to process them.
+The Manta Storage Service uses a REST API to read, write, and delete objects and to create jobs to process them.

-Joyent provides several Software Development Kits so that you can use Joyent Manta in a language and framework that you already know.
+There are several Software Development Kits so that you can use Manta in a language and framework that you already know.
 Some of these SDKs provide Command Line Interface (CLI) tools to help you learn the system.

 # Node.js SDK and CLI

-The Node.js SDK was used to develop and to test the Joyent Manta Storage Service.
+The Node.js SDK was used to develop and to test the Manta Storage Service.
-It is the most robust SDK available for Joyent Manta.
+It is the most robust SDK available for Manta.

-The Node.js SDK includes a Command Line Interface that provides several tools that let you work with Joyent Manta much as you would work with a Unix system.
+The Node.js SDK includes a Command Line Interface that provides several tools that let you work with Manta much as you would work with a Unix system.
 We use this CLI for our [Getting Started](index.html) tutorial.

 The documentation for Node.js SDK is [here](nodesdk.html).

-You can find the Node.js SDK at [https://github.com/joyent/node-manta](https://github.com/joyent/node-manta).
+You can find the Node.js SDK at [https://github.com/TritonDataCenter/node-manta](https://github.com/TritonDataCenter/node-manta).

-# Python SDK and Joyent Manta Shell
+# Python SDK and Manta Shell

-The Python SDK is a community-maintained package for Manta, providing a "manta" package and `mantash`, a shell that lets you work with Joyent Manta in a bash-like environment.
+The Python SDK is a community-maintained package for Manta, providing a "manta" package and `mantash`, a shell that lets you work with Manta in a bash-like environment.

     # Mantash single commands can be run like: